brain246/brain246.github.io/_tabs/about.md

 Since __DevOps and automation__ usually require some sort of scripting, i found myself dealing with the usual (scripting) suspects: Powershell, Bash, Python (and for fun and good looks also: Fish).

-Regarding __data manipulation & transformation__ i am most experienced in T-SQL, due to spending many years implementing SQL warehouses.
+Regarding __data manipulation & transformation__ i am most experienced in T-SQL, due to spending many years implementing SQL-Server warehouses.
 Switching to Python felt a bit odd at first, but today there is no doubt it in my mind: The added value one gets (for free) from the whole Python software engineering eco-system (formatting, linting, automated testing, packaging, ...) cannot be missed out on.
 Implementing data projects in Python almost starts to feel like 'real' software development these days.

-Also, a life without (Jupyter) notebooks might be possible, but makes absolutely no sense to me anymore :smirk:.
+Also, a life without (Jupyter) notebooks might be possible, but makes absolutely no sense to me anymore :smirk:

 ## Professional Past